larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 the IESG.
 As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of reports or actions taken.

-  For a Working Group, the chairs are assumed to be adminstrators, though others might be assigned the role in addition to or instead of chairs with the assent of the responsible area director.
+For a working group, chairs are by default the administrators.
+They may delegate this responsibility, but they must always accept, acknowledge, and keep track of complaints of disruptive behavior.
-Working Group fora administrators should perform moderation in a way that obviates the need for moderator team involvement.
+Forum administrators should perform moderation in a way that obviates the need for moderator team involvement.

 - **Moderators** are responsible for establishing processes to